Palli-Moon/ticketing/README.md

 Containers are isolated from each other unless explicitly configured.
 If you create a file in one of two identical containers the other one will not have access to it.

 **NOTE:** A default command can not be changed once set, you have to create a new container to have a different default command.

+See [here](redis-image/README.md) for build and image making commands.